How often do you say, that?

-Life can get stressful at times.
-Often you put yourself and your family on the back burner to attend the next meeting, celebration, or obligation.
-These are the times that you might feel like you need a vacation!
+Life can get stressful.
+Often times you put yourself and your family on the back burner to attend the next meeting, celebration, or obligation.
+These are the times that you might feel like you need a vacation.

 If anything, taking a family vacation allows everyone to disconnect from the ‘real world’ for a bit and to connect with each other better.
-This is the time in your lives to take a vacation together and begin talking about if you’d like travel more often.
+As a parent to 4 young children, I am here to tell you that NOW is the time in your life to take a vacation together and begin talking about if you’d like travel more often.

-You could start by planning a few American vacations if you are already in the states, then travel abroad.
+You could start by planning a few vacations close to home if you are already in the states, then travel abroad.
 Or, do you want to find a way to travel full time and learn more about becoming a digital nomad?

 We travel not to escape life – we travel to LIVE our lives

 There are many reasons why people travel.